conorwhanson/Credit_Risk_Analysis/README.md

 ![cc_class](https://github.com/conorwhanson/Credit_Risk_Analysis/blob/main/resources/cc_undersampling_class.png)

-This model did not categorize the high risk loans with adequate sensitivity (recall).
-Total accuracy dropped roughly 10% to **51 %** with a recall of **60 %** for high risk loans.
+This model did not categorize the high-risk loans with adequate sensitivity (recall).
+Total accuracy dropped roughly 10% to **51 %** with a recall of **60 %** for high-risk loans.

 **Method 4: SMOTEENN (a combination of oversampling and undersampling; SMOTE is used, then data points are dropped based on their proximity to their nearest neighbors with different classes.)**